Shane-Bath/Hangman/README.md

 If the code did not work as expected, I would comment it out and try something else.
 As the project progressed, I would come back to the line, make changes based growing understanding of what I was doing, and end up using it.

 Finally I asked my daughter and wife to play the game, while they played I note any changes I wanted to make.
 Which were a few as they saw the game differently to me.
 For example reprinting the word line later in game, or adding a list of incorrect letter.
-It was a useful excise.
+It was a useful exercise.

 ## Validator Testing